algorandfoundation/algokit-utils-ts/docs/v7-migration.md

 - Rather than always passing a signer into transaction calls (which is what the `SendTransactionFrom` instance previously combined with the address), we have decoupled signing and sender address via the `AccountManager` (`algorand.account`), which keeps track of the signer associated with a sender address so the signer can be resolved just in time.
   - Most of the time you don't need to worry about it since it will magically happen for you, but if you have situations where you are creating a signer outside of the `AccountManager` you will need to [register the signer](./capabilities/account.md#registering-a-signer) with the `AccountManager` first.
   - Note: you can also explicitly [pass a `signer`](./capabilities/algorand-client.md#transaction-parameters) in as well if you want an escape hatch.
+- Things that were previously nested in a `sendParams` property are now collapsed into the parent params object

 ### Step 3 - Replace `ApplicationClient` usage